-You should consult the current edition of the Examination Regulations (https://examregs.admin.ox.ac.uk/Regulation?code=domopitfoaamiddeaststud&srchYear=2022&srchTerm=1&year=2022&term=1) for information regarding your course.
+You should consult the current edition of the Examination Regulations for information regarding your course.
 The information in this handbook should be read in conjunction with:

 - the Faculty's general Masters handbook;

+- the Examination Conventions and Rubrics;

 - the Examination Regulations;

 - the University Student Handbook

 - your college handbook.

-If there is a conflict between information in this handbook and the Examination regulations, then you should follow the Examination regulations.
+If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+If you have any concerns please contact the Senior Academic Administrator, Edmund Howard.

-Comments and criticism of the handbook are always welcome; they should be sent to the Director of Graduate Studies or the Senior Academic Administrator, Chris Mitchell.
+Comments and criticism of the handbook are always welcome; they should be sent to the Director of Graduate Studies (Margaret Hillenbrand) or the Senior Academic Administrator.